RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Model of acoustic wave propagation in the Earth

-where $s_0$ is the amplitude in units of pressure ($\unit{\frac{N}{m^2}}$) and $\sigma_R$ is a parameter related to the flatness of the wavelet.
-Ricker's wavelet is depicted in the Figure~\ref{fig:domaininfo}.
-The delta function of the source is implemented as
+where $\sigma_R$ is the shape parameter and $s_0$ is the amplitude.
+The wave source also includes a $\delta$-function, which is implemented as

-where $\epsilon$ is a small positive number in units of distance.
-Selection of $\epsilon$ has to be larger than the characteristic distance between nodes, as in this case the source is well represented regardless of the discretization used.
-For all cases the parameter is set to $\epsilon=\unit[4.0]{m}$.
+where $\epsilon$ is a small constant, larger than the nodal spacing $h$, so that the source can be adequately represented regardless of the current discretization.
+We will use the value $\epsilon=\unit[4.0]{m}$ in our paper.